s2n-cnit/scms/docs/settings.rst

 Settings
 ========

-The settings of `RESTable` are set in the file `settings.yaml'.
+The settings of `SCMS` are set in the file `settings.yaml'.

 The schema of this file is the following: